mariahcoleno/ImageAnnotationToolV2/emotion_intent_annotator/README.md

 - `emotions_intents.sqlite`: Generated SQLite database storing labeled texts (ignored by Git).
 - `annotations_export.csv`: Exported CSV of labeled texts (ignored by Git).

+### Requirements
+- Python 3.8+ (required for some dependencies, tested with Python 3.13.3)

+**Third-party packages:**
+- pandas - for data manipulation and CSV handling
+- torch - for PyTorch machine learning models
+- transformers - for Hugging Face NLP models and pipelines (for emotion suggestions)
+- textblob - for natural language processing
+- shap - for model explainability
+- matplotlib - for plotting and visualizations
+- numpy - for numerical operations
+- openai-whisper - for speech-to-text transcription
+- nltk - for natural language toolkit (sentence segmentation)

+**Python standard library modules used:**
+- tkinter, sqlite3, os, sys, logging, traceback, warnings, re

 ### Setup and Usage
 #### Option 1: From GitHub (Clone)
 - **Note**:
   - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Downloads/ or cd ~/Documents/) to control where the repository clones.
   - If you skip this step, it clones to your current directory.
 1. Clone the repository: `git clone https://github.com/mariahcoleno/annotation-classification-toolkit.git`
-2. Navigate to the sarcasm_annotation directory: `cd EmotionIntentAnnotator/` (from the root of your cloned repository)
+2. Navigate to the emotion_intent_annotator directory: `cd emotion_intent_annotator/` (from the root of your cloned repository)
 3. Create virtual environment: `python3 -m venv venv`
 4. Activate: `source venv/bin/activate` # On Windows: venv\Scripts\activate
 5. Install dependencies: `pip install -r requirements.txt`